 - Take part in activities to monitor and evaluate the effectiveness of teaching and learning within the school, proactively engaging with peer observations and focus upon the raising and maintaining of standards and expectations.

-- As a member of a small team, fulfilling leadership responsibilities wherever necessary in the department.
+- Fulfilling leadership responsibilities wherever necessary in the school.

 - Provide leadership that secures the delivery of high standards and attainment for all students and be responsible for the organisation, management and control of your classes.

 - Monitor, evaluate and intervene to ensure all students are working towards making expected progress.

 - Encourage interaction and teamwork within and between departments, sharing ideas and new initiatives identifying new ways of teaching your subject area and contributing to wider CPD opportunities.